bangbangcon/bangbangcon.github.io/index.md

 !!Con 2024 is a project of the [Exclamation Foundation](https://exclamation.foundation).

-If you'd like, you can [send us some mail](mailto:2024-organizers@exclamation.foundation)!

 ## Code of Conduct

 We have a [code of conduct](conduct.html) that all !!Con participants are required to observe.